Supreme Court of Croatia: Powers and responsibilities

+In 2026, following amendments to the Courts Act, the Supreme Court's procedural flexibility was expanded to allow the court to sit in extended panels when prescribed by specific laws for particular legal matters, moving beyond the standard three-judge panel structure for complex cases.

+Additionally, as part of the 2026 judicial efficiency package, the Supreme Court oversees a streamlined process for the protection of the right to a trial within a reasonable time.
+Requests are now submitted directly to the President of the court where the case is being held, with the Supreme Court serving as the final instance for appeals against such rulings to ensure uniform standards in judicial delays.

 Composition

+The Supreme Court consists of the President and a number of judges, currently numbering 43.
+It is organized into two primary divisions: the Criminal Department and the Civil Department.

 The President of the Supreme Court is elected and relieved of duty by the Croatian Parliament at the proposal of the President of the Republic and following a prior opinion of the Parliament's Justice Committee and the Plenary Session of the Supreme Court.

 Judicial office is permanent, but exceptionally, at assuming the judicial office for the first time, judges are appointed for a five-year term.
 After the renewal of the appointment, judges assume their duty as permanent.

-All judges are appointed by the National Judicial Council and relieves them of judicial duty, as well as decides on their disciplinary responsibility.
+All judges are appointed by the State Judicial Council and relieves them of judicial duty, as well as decides on their disciplinary responsibility.

 A judge can be relieved of judicial office upon: